-shaft and 4 1⁄2 hour trip underground.
+So a Speedwell car park meet for the five of us and two leaders, a drive up to Titan's mined entry shaft and 4 1⁄2 hour trip underground.
 NAMHO provided new Beal 10mm ropes (washed 3 times) which proved really slow, but only deceptively so for the first 10 metres, then WOOSH, no stopping.
 An immediate change from a Petzl 'Freino' braking krab to a Raumer 'Handy' solved the problem for the main descent.

 Once down the 50 metre mined entrance shaft there is a short passage where the main ropes were wetted in a large puddle, then it was on to the pitch head to unexpectedly find Dave 'Moose' Nixon, who discovered Titan, hanging on rope ready to drop down for a digging trip.
-He kindly rigged the first Y of our 80 metre (long stretch required and large krabs).
+He kindly rigged the first of our 80 metre (long stretch required and large krabs).

-descent taking down the 60 metre rope bag; his faint light providing a real indication of the massive cave depth.
+Roy dropped down to the Event Horizon, then it was my turn for another speedy descent taking down the 60 metre rope bag; his faint light providing a real indication of the massive cave depth.